Slow-Cooked Pork with Root Vegetables

-This slow cooker dish is truly a one-pot recipe—no need to brown the roast, as the rub gives it great color.
+This is truly a one-pot recipe—there's no need to brown the roast, as the rub gives it rich color.
 As it cooks, the house fills with the amazing aroma of apples and pork.
 It's a perfect dinner for a chilly autumn day.
 Use the cooking liquid as a sauce when you're ready to serve.
 And if there's any pork left over, it makes delicious pulled pork sandwiches. —Jackie Sharp, Suffolk, Virginia

 - 3 large sweet potatoes (about 2-1/4 pounds)